Three Types of Employee Termination

 • Retire

 You can also resign because of personnel or professional reasons.
-Maybe you don’t get along with a boss or co-worker, experience bullying or don’t care for changes in your job responsibilities.
+Maybe you don’t get along with a boss or co-worker, experience bullying, or don’t care for changes in your job responsibilities.

 Involuntary Termination

-• Your employer is dissatisfied with your performance.
+• Your employer is dissatisfied with your performance

-• Slow economic times force downsizing.
+• Slow economic times force downsizing

-• The company is overstaffed.
+• The company is overstaffed

-• You do not mesh with the company culture.
+• You do not mesh with the company culture

-• The job responsibilities are too advanced.
+• The job responsibilities are too advanced

-You always have the right to know why you are being involuntarily terminated unless you are an at-will employee.
-In this case, your employer can fire you for any reasons.
+You could lose your job if your employer decides to fire or remove you from your job.
+You always have the right to know why you are being involuntarily terminated unless you are an at-will employee; in that case, your employer can generally end employment for any reason allowed by law.

 Mutual Termination

-Sometimes, you and your employer agree to part ways.
-No one is at fault, you simply both agree to move on.
+Sometimes you and your employer agree to part ways.
+No one is at fault; you simply both agree to move on.
 Together, you will agree on an exit strategy, which may include training your replacement.

 How to Handle a Termination